jbkroner/decode-crash-course-in-node/readme.md

 # Decode @ UWM: A Crash Course in Node.js!
 Welcome!
 If you're reading this you are probably a member of Decode @ UWM.
-Today we are going to learn about a JavaScript framework that powers applications all over the world: [Node.js!](https://nodejs.org/en/) Then we will use our knew knowledge to build a simple Discord chat bot.
+Today we are going to learn about a JavaScript framework that powers applications all over the world: [Node.js!](https://nodejs.org/en/) Then we will use our new knowledge to build a simple Discord chat bot.

 By the end of this guide you can expect to have learned the following:
 - The basics of the client-server architecture